georgedouzas/imbalanced-learn-extra/README.md

 pip install imbalanced-learn-extra
 ```

-Development installation requires to clone the repository and then use [PDM](https://github.com/pdm-project/pdm) to install the
+Development installation requires cloning the repository and then using [PDM](https://github.com/pdm-project/pdm) to install the
 project as well as the main and development dependencies:

 ```bash